-Intern Name: D ate:
+Intern Name:

-Agenc y Name:
+Agency Name:

-Site Su upervisor Name:
+Site Supervisor Name:

-Overa all assessment of intern's work habits and l interpersor nal skills:
+Overall assessment of intern's work habits and d interperson al skills:

-Please indicate the extent to which the intern: Always Most of t time he Some times Rarely
+Please indicate the extent to which the intern: Always Most of t he Some etimes Rarely

-V Nas punctual ]
+Was punctual

-٧ Was dependable
+Was dependable [

-V Norked independently
+Worked independently [

-C Completed tasks
+Completed tasks [

-F Followed instructions
+Followed instructions

-P Accepted constructive criticism
+Accepted constructive criticism

-C Cooperated with colleagues ]
+Cooperated with colleagues [

-Was motivated ]
+Was motivated

-F Had a positive attitude
+Had a positive attitude

-+ Had a professional appearance
+Had a professional appearance

-C Contributed at meetings
+Contributed at meetings

-F Respected authority
+Respected authority [

-V Norked within professional limits
+Worked within professional limits

-F Functioned as a team member
+Functioned as a team member

-Communicated effectively in writing
+Communicated effectively in writing [

-C Communicated effectively verbally ]
+Communicated effectively verbally [

-on your overall observation of the intern's perfogree with each of the following statements? rmance at the - of the intern - at degree do
+Based on your overall observation of the intern's perfo you agree with each of the following statements? • •

-Agree Agree Unsure Disagree Disagree
+Strongly Agree Agree Neutral/ Unsure Disagree Strongly Disagree

-ex is intern exhibits the degree of professionalism that is pected of my profession.
+This intern exhibits the degree of professionalism that is expected of my profession.

-loc wo would recommend this intern to a colleague who was oking to fill a vacant position in a field related to the ork done by my agency.
+I would recommend this intern to a colleague who was looking to fill a vacant position in a field related to the work done by my agency.

-vould consider hiring this intern if there was a vacant isition in my agency.
+I would consider hiring this intern if there was a vacant position in my agency.